Climate-Invariant Machine Learning: Results

-In this section, we demonstrate that incrementally rescaling the inputs of neural networks progressively improves their generalization abilities from the cold (-4K) aquaplanet (SPCAM3) simulation to the warm (+4K) aquaplanet simulation.
-The largest surface temperature jump tested in this study is between the cold aquaplanet simulation and the tropics of the warm aquaplanet simulation (``warm Tropics’’ for short), defined as the regions with out-of-distribution surface temperatures, whose latitudes are between -15°S and 23°N. These regions approximately correspond to the red regions in the top-left subplots of Fig~\ref{f_data}.
-Therefore, to expose the failure modes of the ``brute force’’ model and the benefits of progressively rescaling the inputs, we first trained several NNs on the cold aquaplanet until they reached high accuracy (Fig~\ref{f_Inp_Rescaling}a) before testing their generalization abilities out-of-distribution in the warm Tropics (Fig~\ref{f_Inp_Rescaling}b).
+In this section, we demonstrate that incrementally transforming the inputs of neural networks progressively improves their generalization abilities from the cold (-4K) aquaplanet (SPCAM3) simulation to the warm (+4K) aquaplanet simulation.
+The largest surface temperature jump tested in this study is between the cold aquaplanet simulation and the tropics of the warm aquaplanet simulation (``warm Tropics'' for short), defined as the regions with out-of-distribution surface temperatures, whose latitudes are between -15°S and 23°N (approximately the red regions in Fig~\ref{f_data}'s top-left subplots).
+To expose the failure modes of the ``brute force'' model and the benefits of progressively transforming the inputs, we first trained several NNs on the cold aquaplanet until they reached high accuracy (Fig~\ref{f_Inp_Rescaling}a) before testing their out-of-distribution generalizability in the warm Tropics (Fig~\ref{f_Inp_Rescaling}b).